OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 The Early Access Preview of the cloud target discovery feature was added in **Octopus 2022.1** and is enabled via **{{Configuration, Features}}**.
 :::

 Octopus can discover deployment targets during deployments using tags added to your cloud resources.
 Octopus will remove any discovered targets when the associated cloud resource is removed.
-Target discovery takes place before deployment steps, and is useful when your deployment process creates your target cloud infrastructure before deploying software to it.
+Target discovery takes place during deployment, and is useful when your deployment process creates your target cloud infrastructure before deploying software to it.

 :::hint
-Using discovery of deployment targets is recommended over the existing [dynamic infrastructure](/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md) functionality.
+We recommend cloud target discovery over the existing [dynamic infrastructure](/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md) functionality.
 :::

 To enable discovery use the following steps.